mayamerch/CSC207-design-project/phase2/src/README.txt

 Note that if you create an attendee without logging in, to save the new account you have to log in as a user and then log out through the GUI to save it next time you run the program.

+Features Implemented and Design Patterns are found in text under the phase 2 folder.

 Error: To change VIP Status of Users Through the GUI, made fixes: added this.presenter = presenter should be added to the VIPMenuView constructor (new line at around line 26).
 Then, on line 42 and 32, changed change String userInput = usernameIDLabel.getText(); to String userInput = textField1.getText(); on December 13.